 While the law does not mandate that you have a written investment policy statement (IPS), it’s a wise move to put one in place.
-Many a fiduciary has been glad to have had a set of investment guidelines to refer to because ERISA does expect for the fiduciary to act as though there is a guidebook in place, to undertake a prudent process.
+We provide our Clients with an ERISA Counsel reviewed IPS so that a detailed set of investment guidelines are available to reference as ERISA expects Plan Fiduciaries to act as though these guidelines are in place as well as to undertake a prudent process.

-For example, when you conduct your regular review of a plan’s investment options and see that one or more funds no longer meet the criteria established for the plan.
-Your IPS is going to be your guide in evaluating—and documenting—when and why to drop a fund or choose to leave it on the menu.
-In an audit, you will be able to show that you followed a set of preestablished guidelines to lead you to your prudent decision.
+When you conduct your regular review of a plan’s investment options and see that one or more funds no longer meet the criteria established for the plan, your Plan’s IPS is going to be your guide in evaluating—and documenting—when and why to drop a fund or choose to leave it on the menu.
+In an audit, you will be able to show that you followed a set of pre-established guidelines that led to a prudent decision.

-You could create a user friendly IPS during a downtime when perspective and learnings are well aligned.
+You should create an IPS during a downtime when perspective and learnings are well aligned.

 A good IPS sets down prudent standards that are established either in practice or in writing when there is time to think proactively about what decisions should be made so that those decision don’t end up being made reactively.
 The key to the winning IPS is that it is there for you when you need it—thought of, and written, long before you need it.